 While you might think the only culture in Airlie Beach would be of the beach variety, think again.

 The region enjoys a packed calendar of local festivals and special events.
 Head to the Tourism Whitsundays website to find out what’s on during your visit.
 The Whitsunday Reef Festival in August is an annual highlight.

 No Airlie Beach travel guide would be complete without recommending a visit to Shane Batham’s Into the Blue Gallery — one man’s homage to the big blue of the Whitsundays.
 Shane’s large format panoramic photographic images are nothing short of inspiring.
-If your own piccy skills aren’t up to the job, you can take home one of these.
+If your own piccy skills aren’t up to the job of doing the region justice, you can take home one of these instead.

 The traditional owners of the Whitsunday region are the maritime Ngaro people and this was one of the first places Europeans had contact with the Indigenous peoples of Australia.

 For a privileged encounter with some ancient Ngaro rock art, visit the Ngaro cultural site on Hook Island.
 It’s a little bit of a climb to get there, but well worth it to see this priceless historic legacy in situ.

 Bowen is perhaps best known for its contemporary stake in history – as the shooting location for the blockbuster movie Australia (and, yes, the stories about the Hugh Jackman commemorative beef pies are true!).
 But as Queensland’s oldest town, Bowen’s pioneering heritage formed the basis for settlement throughout the entire region.
 For those who want to delve a little deeper, in addition to the excellent historical museum, the Catalina Display on the waterfront commemorates the part the town played in WWII as a base for the famous Catalina flying boats.